Diving & Scuba Classes

 Experienced freedivers have the opportunity to learn how to share the sport with others.
 The Freediving Assistant Instructor program is open to Level 2 freedivers!
 Learn more here: Freediving Instructor Development Program >>

-For more information on professional programs join us for a pro orientation program!
+For more information on professional programs join us for a Become a Dive Pro Meeting Night!

-We require that all students have their own personal equipment (mask and snorkel, fins/booties) and some specialty-specific gear for several of our courses.
-Please refer to the Required Equipment section on each class page for a list of the gear you will need to own for this course.
+Students must bring all general scuba gear required for a course – tanks, weights, BC, regulator, exposure protection, etc. We require that all students have their own personal equipment (mask and snorkel, fins/booties) for courses, this is not rentable.
+Specialty-specific gear is required for several of our course, please refer to the Required Equipment section on each class page for a list of the gear you will need to own for this course.

 Students also have access to the popular Rent to Own program which means the money invested in rentals can go towards purchasing your own gear!